mosull20/crushed-grapes-ms4/TESTING.md

 * Correct display returned to user if no items in shopping cart
 * Items in cart displaying correctly and quantity buttons function as expected here allowing users to increase or decrease quantity in conjunction with the update and remove links.
 * Continue shopping link functions correctly
-* Secure checkout link funtions correclty and brings user to checkout page
+* Secure checkout link functions correctly and brings user to checkout page

 Checkout & Checkout success Pages: